You know running any enterprise involves building a strong team around you and our little Bed and Breakfast is no different.

 They have fantastic hearing and, even if they are at the bottom of the garden foraging for insects, they come running if they hear the courtyard gate or my whistle.
 They assume I have food or water for them.

-All the of this environment means that they are happy, contented and stress free which means that they are very productive and even in the bad weather we are getting four or five eggs per day.
+All the of this environment means that they are happy, contented and stress free which means that they are very productive.

 I have mentioned Castor, the leader, named after one of the Twin Gods and Stars in the constellation of Gemini.
 She is a brilliant white Hen and takes the others roaming our garden and sometimes the gardens next door.